kkredit/c_options/README.md

 - `OR`: return the first option if present, else the second
 - `AND`: return the first option if not present, else the second
 - `IF_LET`: unwrap the option if present and execute a block
+- `IF_NOT`: execute a block if the option is not present